ryanharrison24/pythonexam/README.md

 you want.

 ## How to run it
-python pythonbadcode.py sequences.txt 2 output.txt
+python pythonbadcode.py example_sequences.txt 2 output.txt

 sequences.txt is your input file with one DNA sequence per line 2 is the value of k